mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/admin-guide.md

 Like most Atlassian add-ons, Balsamiq Wireframes for JIRA is installed via Atlassian’s [Universal Plugin Manager](https://plugins.atlassian.com/plugins/com.atlassian.upm.atlassian-universal-plugin-manager-plugin), or UPM.
 Make sure you are running an updated version of UPM before attempting to install the plugin (<a>UPM installation instructions</a>).

-To install the plugin, go to the JIRA Administration page.
-Select "Find new add-ons" and search for Balsamiq Wireframes for JIRA Server.
+To install the plugin, go to the JIRA Administration page, select "Find new add-ons" from the Add-ons panel and search for Balsamiq Wireframes for JIRA Server.

-(TODO: redo the screenshot)
+**TODO: redo the screenshot**

 ![](https://media.balsamiq.com/img/support/installation/jira-install-server1.png)

-Select "Free Trial" and accept the license agreement for Balsamiq Wireframes for JIRA Server to begin the installation.
+Click on "Free Trial" and accept the license agreement for Balsamiq Wireframes for JIRA Server to begin the installation.

 Once the plugin has downloaded and installed, you’ll be prompted to Log In with your Atlassian ID or MyAtlassian account to obtain an evaluation key.